hbctraining/Intro-to-R-flipped/lessons/03_introR-functions-and-arguments.md

 }
 ```

-Now, we can use the function as we would any other function.
+Once you run the code, you should see a function named `square_it` in the Environment panel (located at the top right of Rstudio interface).
+Now, we can use this function as any other base R functions.
 We type out the name of the function, and inside the parentheses  we provide a numeric value `x`:

 ```r
 square_it(5)